-- 1) I am a consulting Senior Geologist of Equity Exploration Consultants Ltd., a mining exploration management and consulting company with offices at 1238 200 Granville Street, Vancouver, British Columbia, V6C 1S4. - 2) This Certificate applies to the report with an effective date of December 13, 2019. - 3) I am a graduate University of British Columbia (2004) with a Bachelor of Science degree in Geology. - 4) Since 2004, I have worked managing exploration programs focused on identifying and delineating porphyry, VMS, orogenic gold, and other deposits in British Columbia, Nunavut, Ontario and Yukon, Canada as well as Finland and Brazil. - 5) I am a Professional Geologist in good standing with the Association of Professional Engineers and Geoscientists of British Columbia (registration number 145519). - 6) I have read the definition of "Qualified Person" in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and according to NI 43-101 I am a qualified person owing to my education, experience and registration with professional associations. - 7) I have completed a review and compilation of the geological mapping, geochemical sampling and diamond drill logs to create a database of the available information.
-I have completed drill targeting, geological modelling, and examination of historical data on the Warintza Project. - 8) I am independent as defined by Section 1.5 of NI 43-101. - 9) I am responsible for sections 10, 11 and portions of section 12 of this report. - 10) I have read NI 43-101 and confirm that the sections of this report for which I am an author or co-author have been prepared in compliance with NI 43-101. - 11) As of the effective date of this report, to the best of my knowledge, information and belief, the sections of this report for which I am an author or co-author contain all scientific and technical information that is required to be disclosed so as to make the technical report not misleading.
+- 1) I am a consulting Senior Geologist of Equity Exploration Consultants Ltd., a mining exploration management and consulting company with offices at 1238 200 Granville Street, Vancouver, British Columbia, V6C 1S4. - 2) This Certificate applies to the technical report titled "Resource Estimate of the Warintza Central Cu-Mo Porphyry Deposit" with an effective date of December 13, 2019, and revised date of February 13, 2020, prepared for Solaris Resources Inc. - 3) I am a graduate University of British Columbia (2004) with a Bachelor of Science degree in Geology. - 4) Since 2004, I have worked managing exploration programs focused on identifying and delineating porphyry, VMS, orogenic gold, and other deposits in British Columbia, Nunavut, Ontario and Yukon, Canada as well as Finland and Brazil. - 5) I am a Professional Geologist in good standing with the Association of Professional Engineers and Geoscientists of British Columbia (registration number 145519). - 6) I have read the definition of "Qualified Person" in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and according to NI 43-101 I am a qualified person owing to my education, experience and registration with professional associations. - 7) I have completed a review and compilation of the geological mapping, geochemical sampling and diamond drill logs to create a database of the available information.
+I have completed drill targeting, geological modelling, and examination of historical data on the Warintza Project. - 8) I not visited the Warintza Property. - 9) I have had no previous involvement with the Warintza Property. - 10) I am independent as defined by Section 1.5 of NI 43-101. - 11) I am responsible for sections 10, 11 and portions of section 12 of this report. - 12) I have read NI 43-101 and confirm that the sections of this report for which I am an author or co-author have been prepared in accordance with NI 43-101. - 13) As of the effective date of this report, to the best of my knowledge, information and belief, the sections of this report for which I am an author or co-author contain all scientific and technical information that is required to be disclosed so as to make the technical report not misleading.

 Effective date: December 13, 2019

-Signed date: December 18, 2019
+Signed date: February 13, 2020

-er Black
+"Eleanor Black"

 Eleanor Black, PGeo